readjfb/AdventOfCode-2024/README.md

 I'm pretty happy that I got it in (almost) under 1 hour, and the runtime is fast!
 It could be even faster, but my solution for P1 ran with no bugs the first time I tried it, so I'm leaving it in there (the 58ms rute force solution could be cut to around 10ms if I used the smart solution).
 I did format and cleanup the code, though.

+## Day 13

+Linear optimization problem!
+I can't believe that CIV_ENV 304 actually came in handy.
+All of these were very simple linear optimzation problems, and after I fixed an issue with Scipy (it wasn't installed, but pip thought it was), it was easy to use the linear solver to solve the problem.
+The trickiest part was actually figuring out if the solutions were integers; the integer constraint wasn't working for large values for part 2, so I had to write a custom method to check if the outputs were integers.
+If they were, I accept the solution, otherwise reject.

+The longest part of the runtime is the startup/imports at 115ms, part 1 and part 2 are both around 47ms.

 ### Results Table (rank refers to global leaderboard)
 | Day | Startup (ms) | Part 1 (ms) | Part 2 (ms) | Total (ms) | Part 1 Time | Part 2 Time |
 | --- | ------------ | ----------- | ----------- | ---------- | ----------- | ----------- |